stuttter/wp-user-parents/README.md

 # WP User Parents

-WP User Parents allows parent users to manage their children.
+Allows parent users to manage their children.

+Think of WP User Parents as a user delegation system for WordPress.
+Users can appoint other users as 'parents' that have control over their account, viewing their profile, and acting on their behalf.

 # Installation